tbazant/ai-prompts/SUSE-styleguide.md

 * Form plural acronyms by adding a lowercase "s".

 # Commas
-* Do not use a comma before 'and' or 'or' in simple lists of single words.
-For example, write 'apples, oranges and bananas', not 'apples, oranges, and bananas'.
+* Be mindful of comma usage before 'and' in lists.
+Do NOT use a comma before 'and' if the list items are single words.
+Specifically, avoid constructions like 'A, B, and C'.
+Instead, use 'A, B and C'.
-* However, use the comma before 'and' or 'or' in more complex enumerations, such as lists with phrases or clauses.
 * Use commas around phrases like "for example" or "that is".
 Use a comma after introductory phrases.

 # Colons